2013 Clemson Tigers football team

 The 2013 Clemson Tigers football team represented Clemson University in the 2013 NCAA Division I FBS football season.
-The Tigers were led by head coach Dabo Swinney in his fifth full year and sixth overall since taking over midway through 2008 season.
+The Tigers were led by head coach Dabo Swinney in his fifth full year and sixth overall since taking over midway through the 2008 season.
 They played their home games at Memorial Stadium, also known as "Death Valley".
 They were members of the Atlantic Division of the Atlantic Coast Conference.
 They finished the season 11–2, 7–1 in ACC play to finish in second place in the Atlantic Division.
 They were invited to the Orange Bowl where they defeated Ohio State.